Alice in Wonderland and Llandudno

 Every year a competition is held by Llandudno Town Council to select Llandudnos Miss Alice.
 The duties of Miss Alice include public appearances at events held during the summer months, accompanying the Mayor on engagements such as hospital visits and taking part in events organised by Llandudno Town Council such as the Llandudno Fireworks and the Christmas Parade.

-At The Hilary Guesthouse, we are extremely proud that our then 8 year old daughter, Nicol, was selected to be Miss Alice for 2011 2012.
+At The Hilary Guest House, we are extremely proud that our younger daughter, Katie, became Miss Alice 2013/2014 in when she was 8 and that our then 8 year old daughter, Nicol, was selected to be Miss Alice for 2011 2012.

 Alice Liddell was the little girl who was the inspiration for Lewis Carroll to tell his classic stories, Alice in Wonderland and Through The Looking Glass.
 In the Easter of 1861 her family came to Llandudno to spend a holiday.
 Alice was the second of the five daughters of the Very Revd Dr Henry Liddell, Dean of Christ Church Oxford and Vice-Chancellor of the University of Oxford.
 Charles Dodgson (Lewis Carrolls real name) taught mathematics at Christ Church College at Oxford University.